tmgthb/Autonomous-Agents/Autonomous_Agents_Resources.md

 ### Self-Recursive Improvement

-- LLMs can Self-Improve its own reasoning outputs using techniques such as [CoT](https://github.com/tmgthb/Autonomous-Agents#cot), [Self-Consistency](https://github.com/tmgthb/Autonomous-Agents#selfconsistency) and [In-Context Learning](https://github.com/tmgthb/Autonomous-Agents#multitask) during Inference.
+- ["LMs can Self-Improve"](https://arxiv.org/abs/2403.19154) its own reasoning outputs using techniques such as [CoT](https://github.com/tmgthb/Autonomous-Agents#cot), [Self-Consistency](https://github.com/tmgthb/Autonomous-Agents#selfconsistency) and [In-Context Learning](https://github.com/tmgthb/Autonomous-Agents#multitask) during Inference.
 - LLMs can Self-Improve its model weights with: [STaR](https://github.com/tmgthb/Autonomous-Agents#star), where the LLM itself is fine-tuned using correct CoT reasoning.
 - [V-STaR](https://github.com/tmgthb/Autonomous-Agents#vstar) improves the STaR-method by making it data efficient: by learning not only from correct, but as well incorrect solutions generated.
 - LMs [Recursively Self-Improving (RSI)](https://github.com/tmgthb/Autonomous-Agents#stop) code with [STOP]#stop).
 Adam Kalai explains insights from this technique in this [lecture about STOP](https://github.com/tmgthb/Autonomous-Agents#stopvideo).